 Agape Hospice is South Carolina’s premier healthcare organization.
 We will provide you with the opportunity to unlock your potential, both professionally and personally.
-We’re currently seeking a full time Social Worker at the following location:
+We’re currently seeking a full time and part time Social Worker at the following location:

 Expect More at Agape: